 RETENTION AND DISPOSAL:

 Records are destroyed no sooner than four (4) years but no later than 7 years after case is closed.
 (N1 GRS 92-1 item 30a).

 SYSTEM MANAGER(S) AND ADDRESS:

-Director, Office of Human Resources Policy and Strategic Planning, Human Resources Center, U.S. Department of Labor, 200 Constitution Avenue, N.W.
+Director, Office of Human Resources Policy and Accountability, Human Resources Center, U.S. Department of Labor, 200 Constitution Avenue, N.W.
 Washington, D.C.
 20210.

 Individuals submitting grievances should already be provided with a copy of the record under the grievance process.
 They may, however, contact the personnel office where the action was processed, regarding the existence of such records about them.
 Such individuals must furnish the following information for their records to be located and identified:

 b.
 Approximate date of closing of the case and kind of action taken; and